Bluehost vs Squarespace 2025: which is better?

 Customer support

-When it comes to the battle of Squarespace vs Bluehost in customer service, it is obvious that the two providers opted for very different approaches.
+When it comes to customer service, the two providers opted for very different approaches.
 Getting to a live chat is much faster with Bluehost, while Squarespace offers a very vast knowledge base before initiating direct contact.

 When creating and maintaining your own website, it is inevitable that you will have questions and issues that you will need help with.
 That’s why great customer support is so valuable in this field.

-Let’s start with Bluehost - it has a 24/7 live chat option and phone support.
+Bluehost has a 24/7 live chat option and phone support.
 What I really liked about it is the fact that you can get to a live chat with a single click of a button.
 Moreover, an agent joined the chat in seconds, which was quite a pleasant surprise.

 I asked about the renewal prices, and the agent assured me that they will provide me with that information.
 But before that, the agent opted to try some sales attempts by trying to recommend me a plan.
 When I didn’t give up, I was provided with a simple link in which I was supposed to find my answer.